 The IB and BIB are paying international school-leaving qualifications awarded by the International Baccalaureate Organization (IBO).
 The curricula are identical worldwide and in most countries in the world the diplomas entitle pupils to be admitted to university.
 Some German Schools Abroad offer the IB diploma.
 At the moment, 30 German schools offer this possibility.
 Unlike the IB, a large proportion of the BIB is taught in German: the six compulsory subjects are taught and examined half in German and half in French, English or Spanish.
 For more information on this, consult a German School in your country.

 Some German Schools Abroad offer dual education and vocational education courses.
 These kinds of practical training courses or apprenticeships give graduates good career opportunities all over the world.

-German-style dual education courses are greatly admired internationally and are a top export.
+German-style dual training courses are greatly admired internationally and are a top export.
 At German Schools Abroad, the courses on offer are primarily business management courses.
 The combination of theory and practical professional work they offer gets students off to a quick career start.
-Theoretical teaching in the German Schools Abroad alternates with practical training in the company, usually in the language of the country.
+Theoretical teaching in German Schools Abroad alternates with practical training in a company, usually in the language of the country.
 The final examination is taken at the German Chamber of Industry and Commerce (AHK) in that country.